Formula Manipal

 Season 2013 turned out to be the most amazing year for Formula Manipal in its history.
 For the first time, the team successfully participated in two FSAE events in the same calendar year with the FMX3.
 First, the team went to FS Germany and later to the FS Czech Republic.

 FMX4, the season 2014 car scaled new heights at the Formula Design Challenge 2015 winning seven trophies in all after commendable performances in the Formula Student Germany and Formula Student Czech Republic 2014.

 FMX6, the season 2016 car participated in 3 events which consisted of 2 international, FS Germany 2016 and FS Czech Republic 2016 and the first national Formula Student event, Formula Bharat in the year 2017.

 FMX8, the season 2018 car competed in 1 International Formula Student Competition-Formula Student at Austria where the team stood 26th internationally and 1 National Competition Formula Bharat in Coimbatore where the team stood 3rd overall making Formula Manipal one of the best nationally.
 This season also marked the first ever Formula Manipal Electric Vehicle, the FMX8e.

-FM20 and FM20e is the newest addition to the fleet of Formula Manipal Racecars which participated in Formula Bharat 2020 and secured a position of 8th out of 51 participating team.
+FM20 and FM20e, the season 2020 cars participated in Formula Bharat 2020 and secured a position of 8th out of 51 participating team.

+FMXX1, the season 2021 car competed in Formula Student Germany, ranking 6th internationally in the Business Plan Event, 17th internationally in the Cost Event, and 19th overall.

+The FMXX1 was completely disassembled and remade from scratch again, resolving all the issues faced in FSG2022, and taken as FMXX1b to Formula Bharat 2023, where it stood 2nd in the Cost Event, 3rd in Autocross, 4th in Acceleration, and 5th overall.